Annapurna Base Camp Trek in June

 The afternoons and nights are cloudy, with heavy rain falling all day and night.
 However, the skies are clear early in the morning, giving you spectacular vistas of the mountain summits.
 A once-in-a-lifetime event is witnessing a golden sunrise over silver mountains, making them golden.
 The region’s green hills, wide meadows, and water streams are all stunning.

 During the off-season, backpackers can save money.
-At the off-season, the cost of lodging and transportation will be greatly reduced.
+Similarly, during the off-season, the cost of lodging and transportation will be greatly reduced.
 During this season, trekkers will receive exceptional savings.

 Because there will be fewer people, you will have more options for lodging and dining.
 If you’re good at haggling, you’ll earn even more savings.
 Some tea houses will also provide free lodging if you agree to eat your meals at the same teahouse.